 According to HSE guidelines, it is recommended that your contractor is a SEMA approved racking inspector if they are performing a third party racking inspection.
 Furthermore, this person should be some other kind of SEMA approved expert if they are installing, repairing, or working on your racking system in any way.

 In 2015, the HSE CDM regulations made a warehouse owner’s duty to ensure that people working in their warehouse are “competent” a legal one.
 In other words, if you have reason to believe that the person working in your warehouse is not “competent” and you do nothing about it, you are breaking the law.

 Are the techniques that your contractor is using safe?
 Are they SEMA approved?
-Are you following HSE’s advice with regards to the definition of “competent”?
+Is you following HSE’s advice with regards to the definition of “competent”?
 Your role and your legal responsibility is to make sure that you are absolutely confident that you know the answers to those questions.

 2. Installing Warehouse Racking Requires Careful Planning

 Plan, plan, and then plan some more is what the HSE guidelines have to say about racking system installations.
 At best, failure to do this will lead to an inefficient workspace.
 At worst, it will lead to a dangerous one.
-The layout of your racking system and the layout of your warehouse are two things that need to be planned together.
+Layout of your racking system and the layout of your warehouse are two things that need to be planned together.